Characterizing cubic hypersurfaces via projective geometry: Acknowledgements

 \section{Acknowledgements}

 I am very grateful to my advisor Benson Farb for the motivating problem and helpful suggestions throughout the project.
 Also, I would like to thank him for extensive comments on preliminary versions of this paper.
+In addition, I'd like to thank Renjie Lyu for pointing out a missing assumption in an earlier version and very helpful discussions related to Fano varieties of lines.